Sunday, October 29, 2023

 Chicken a la King

-Notes: Adapted from Chef John.
-This is a favorite comfort food.
+Notes: A grand dame Southern dish that never goes out of style.
 We serve it over biscuits, or you can try it with your next baked potato bar.

 Ingredients: